- Can nonresident partners be included in the required withholding for employees?

 (a) 90% of the amount required to be withheld for the calendar year; or

-(b) The amount required to have been withheld for the prior calendar year, except that this paragraph does not apply if the preceding year was less than 12 months, or if the pass-through entity was not required to withhold, or if the entity did not file an annual return for the prior year.
+Note: Subparagraph (b) above does not apply if the prior calendar year was less than 12 months, or if the pass-through entity was not required to withhold, or if the entity did not file an annual return for the prior year.

-The estimated payments may be made electronically or by check using Form 901ES-ME on or before: April 30th, July 31st, October 31st, and January 31st of the following year.
+The estimated payments may be made electronically or by using Form 901ES-ME on or before: April 30th, July 31st, October 31st, and January 31st of the following year.

-See question 2 above for electronic filing and payment options.
+See Question 2 above for electronic filing and payment options.

-See question 2 above for electronic filing and payment options.
+See Question 2 above for electronic filing and payment options.

-See question 2 above for electronic filing and payment options.
+See Question 2 above for electronic filing and payment options.

 For example, Partnership A (lower-tier entity) is partially owned by nonresident Partnership B (upper-tier entity), which is owned by nonresident Individual 1 and nonresident Individual 2.
 Partnership A (lower-tier entity) must withhold 7.15% of Partnership B's share of Maine source income, and assign that withholding to Partnership B. If, however, Partnership A can identify the ultimate nonresident members, Partnership A may withhold 7.15% against each ultimate member's (Individual 1 and Individual 2) share of income.